Yes, theoretically you can.

 MP3 music files you can buy on (B2C) platforms like Amazon, iTunes or Telekom, are only licensed for private use, e.g. at home or in your car, and private use only!
 To be broadcasted to a larger audience like customers in a store or a restaurant, MP3 files do need to be licensed for Public Performance.
 And consequently sold at a higher price, because a larger copyright amount will be payed back to the authors.
 The larger the audience listening to their music work, the higher the copyrights the artists get.
 This is logical and fair for the artists.

 To buy MP3 files and build playlists manually is not a common practise among business owners.
-Owners prefer saving the effort and streaming directly music from B2B cloud platforms, that provides tailored playlists for their business needs (business type, target group, location, etc.).
+Owners prefer saving the effort and streaming directly music from B2B cloud platforms, such as Soundsuit, that provides tailored playlists for their business needs (business type, target audience, mood level, etc.).
 And the music is also already fully licensed for business use.
 Then owners get the right music for their customers, when investing no manual work nor time, and avoiding any back payments or fines.